Peergos/Peergos/README.md

  - New versions of the software will be delivered through Peergos itself.
 (Able to be turned off by the user if desired)
  - A user who trusts a public Peergos server (and the SSL Certificate authority chain) can use the web interface over TLS
  - A less trusting user can run a Peergos server on their own machine and use the web interface over localhost
- - A more paranoid user can run a Peergos server on their own machine and use the native GUI, or the fuse binding and optionally a U2F device
+ - A more paranoid user can run a Peergos server on their own machine and use the native GUI, or the CLI or the fuse binding

 4.0 Logging in
  - A user's username is salted with the hash of their password and then run through scrypt (with parameters 17, 8, 1, 96, though users can choose harder parameters if desired) to generate a symmetric key, an encrypting keypair and a signing keypair.
 This means that a user can log in from any machine without transfering any keys, and also that their keys are protected from a brute force attack (see slides above for cost estimate).